virteal/l8/README.md

 mechanism from the 70s in Unix!

-In addition to the classics (semaphores, mutexes, message queues, conditional variables, signals, events...) newer mechanisms are experimented or rediscovered.
+In addition to the classics (semaphores, mutexes, message queues, conditional variables, signals, monitors, events...) newer mechanisms are experimented or rediscovered.
 Things like channels in Go, actors in Erlang, reactive system in Angular, these things are interesting to explore.